AI Kills AI Kills

 TDavid "Frets" Fritz

-TDavid "Frets" Fritz (lead guitar) — 9.4/10 First instinct: whether the guitars are essential or just decorating dead space.
+TDavid "Frets" Fritz (lead guitar) — 9.3/10 First instinct: whether the guitars are essential or just decorating dead space.
 What lands: the structure feels disciplined enough to support the bigger moments.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to 'Door Unlocked bonus' and '10 I Still Count Them stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: there is enough edge on top for the guitars to speak.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "The guitar needs a reason to be here."
+One more thing: Frets would keep the guitar parts talking to the arrangement like this, because the structure is finally giving them room to matter.

 Steve "Sticks" Bam

-Steve "Sticks" Bam (drums) — 8.7/10 First instinct: whether the rhythm section gives the song a body and pulse.
+Steve "Sticks" Bam (drums) — 9.0/10 First instinct: whether the rhythm section gives the song a body and pulse.
 What lands: the pulse stays locked and gives the song a body.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to 'Door Unlocked bonus' and '10 I Still Count Them stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "Now we're moving."
+One more thing: Sticks wants a little more snap in the pocket so the song moves people instead of just keeping time.

 Larry "Low Life" Logan

-Larry "Low Life" Logan (bass) — 9.5/10 First instinct: whether the bass exists with authority or got shoved into the basement.
+Larry "Low Life" Logan (bass) — 9.2/10 First instinct: whether the bass exists with authority or got shoved into the basement.
 What lands: the low end actually shows up and gives the track some spine.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to 'Door Unlocked bonus' and '10 I Still Count Them stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "If the floor doesn't move, neither do I."
+One more thing: Larry would follow this longer if the bass keeps owning the floor instead of just shadowing the kick.

 Vince Stone